Electrolite: Lyrical content

 In June 2006, the website of the Los Angeles Times featured an article on Mulholland Drive including excerpts from an essay written by Stipe:

 "Mulholland represents to me the iconic 'from on high' vantage point looking down at L.A. and the valley at night when the lights are all sparkling and the city looks, like it does from a plane, like a blanket of fine lights all shimmering and solid.
 I really wanted to write a farewell song to the 20th century...And nowhere seemed more perfect than the city that came into its own throughout the 20th century, but always looking forward and driven by ideas of a greater future, at whatever cost."

 During R.E.M.'s performance on VH1 Storytellers, Stipe introduced the song by saying: "I had a dentist in Los Angeles, who was also a dentist to Martin Sheen, and Martin Sheen was in the dentist's chair, getting his tooth drilled, when I went up to him and said, 'We have a record coming out in a couple of weeks and you're mentioned in one of the songs, and I just want you to know that it's honoring you; I don't want you to think that we're making fun of you.'
 And he was saying 'Thank you very much!'.
 He was very nice about it."

 Critical reception

 Paul Lester from Melody Maker wrote that "the cello-plaintive" song was "fine".
 In a separate review, Melody Maker editor Everett True said: "This is R.E.M. sounding all melancholy, impassioned and dreary — as opposed to R.E.M. sounding all bouncy, jovial and irritating."
-Rolling Stone writer Mark Kemp called the song a "a simple, folk-based pop song fueled by R.E.M.’s soothingly familiar guitar jangle."
+Rolling Stone writer Mark Kemp called the song a "simple, folk-based pop song fueled by R.E.M.'s soothingly familiar guitar jangle".